hazelcast/hazelcast-cpp-client/README.md

 ### 7.5.2.
 Distributed Data Structure Events

-You can add event listeners to the Distributed Data Structures.
+You can add event listeners to the distributed data structures.

 #### 7.5.2.1.
 Listening for Map Events

 You can listen to map-wide or entry-based events by using the functions in the `EntryListener` interface.
 To listen to these events, you need to implement the relevant `EntryListener` interface.

-- An entry-based  event is fired after the operations that affect a specific entry.
+An entry-based event is fired after the operations that affect a specific entry.
 For example, `IMap::put()`, `IMap::remove()` or `IMap::evict()`.
 You should use the `EntryListener` type to listen these events.
 An `EntryEvent` object is passed to the listener function.

-Let’s take a look at the following example.
+See the following example.

 ```C++
 class MyEntryListener : public hazelcast::client::EntryListener<int, std::string> {